-The Big Things, currently running at Barons Court Theatre, brings us into the world of Grace who, after meeting and falling in love with Malcolm and becoming a parent, is diagnosed with autism.
+The Big Things, at Barons Court Theatre, brings us into the world of Grace who, after meeting and falling in love with Malcolm and becoming a parent, is diagnosed with autism.

 The London premiere is presented by Kibo Productions, who selected it from some 200 scripts received after an open submissions call.
 It’s directed by artistic director Sharon Willems and stars May Cunningham as Grace and Matthew John Wright as Malcolm.